Using GPUs¶

 Applications with GPU support¶

-There is a
+There are a

 considerable number of